 At the time of writing, the NAIH is currently operating the email hotline and has completed an awareness-raising campaign in Hungary to promote the hotline among SMEs.
 An analysis of this effort along with Deliverables 2.1 and 2.2. and the validation workshops will ensure that the guidance document for DPAs and the handbook for SMEs is innovative and responsive to the core aim of assisting SMEs comply with their GDPR obligations.

-STAR project, 2017-2019
+STAR projects, 2017-2019

 The STAR II project follows on from the STAR project (Support training activities on the data protection reform), which is nearing completion and focused on providing support to the training activities of DPAs and data protection officers (DPOs) on the EU data protection reform, especially the GDPR.
 The STAR project was also co-funded by the EU under the Rights, Equality and Citizenship Programme 2014-2020.
 The outputs from the STAR project have included: